-Next, I sit down and look at our calendar for the month (and any community event calendars/flyers I can get my hands on) and do my best to organize the activities on days that would work.
+Next, I sit down and look at our calendar for the month (and any community event calendars/flyers I can get my hands on.
+Try contacting your local Chamber of Commerce!) and do my best to organize the activities on days that would work.
 I make sure to have back-up plans and allow myself to move the activities around if needed (for example, we can't "go sledding" if there is no snow!).

 4. Go Shopping for the Needed Supplies

 Make a list of supplies you will need for the activities you are planning.
 Of course, your "supply list" will vary depending on what activities you choose!
 A couple things that are usually on my list:

 Smores Supplies and Candy Canes